DAMMAK/RandomColorDart/README.md

 var options = Options(format: Format.hex, colorType: ColorType.green);
 var color = RandomColor.getColor(options);
 ```

 ## Options

 You can pass an option to influence the type of color it produces.
 The options object accepts the following properties

-**colorType -** This control the type of color to be generated. colortype is a enum data type of the following:- random, monochrome, red, orange, yellow, green, blue, purple, pink
+**colorType -** This control the type of color to be generated. colortype is a enum data type of the following:- `random`, `monochrome`, `red`, `orange`, `yellow`, `green`, `blue`, `purple`, `pink`

 **luminosity -** This control the luminosity of the generated color. luminosity is a enum data type of the following:- random, dark, light, bright

 **format -** This control the format of the generated color, it tells the output format of the color. format is a enum data type of the following:- rgba, rgb, rgbArray, hsla, hex, hsl, hsva, hsvArray, hslArray.

 **alpha -** This control the opacity of the generated color, it is a decimal between 0 to 1. it is only neccessary on rgba, hsla.

 **count -** This control the length of the generated color. it is only neccessary when generating color that is greater than 1

 # Examples

 ```dart
 // Return a single blue color in rgba format
 Options options = Options(format: Format.rgba, colorType: ColorType.blue);